dream-lab/wicm/README.md

  5. LDBC-8_9-FB: datagen-8_9-fb - https://graphalytics.org/datasets
  6. LDBC-9_0-FB: datagen-9_0-fb - https://graphalytics.org/datasets

-These original graphs were pre-processed before being used as input to ICM and WICM frameworks in place of the `sampleGraph.txt`, with the pre-processing steps described in the EuroSys paper.
-The pre-processed graphs are available at Zenodo under: [`https://zenodo.org/deposit/5937376`](https://zenodo.org/deposit/5937376).
+These original graphs were pre-processed before being used as input to ICM and WICM frameworks in place of the `sampleGraph.txt`.
+The pre-processing converts these graphs to the expected formats and normalizes the lifespans, as described in the EuroSys paper.
+The pre-processed graphs are available at Zenodo under: [`https://zenodo.org/deposit/5937376`](https://zenodo.org/deposit/5937376), and can be directly used in the above scripts.

 The pre-computed edge distribution files for all these graphs are present under [`build/graphs/distributions`](https://github.com/dream-lab/wicm/tree/Eurosys2022/build/graphs/distributions).